matushorvath/xzintbit/README.md

 The assembler itself is also written in Intcode, so you will need an Intcode virtual machine (VM) to run it.
 You can definitely [use your own Intcode VM](#will-it-run-on-my-virtual-machine), or you could use mine.

-My Intcode VM is written in TypeScript, and it needs [Node.js 10.x or newer](https://nodejs.org/en/download/).
+My Intcode VM is written in C, so to build it you will need a (relatively modern) C compiler.
 It is started by executing `vm.sh` (or `vm.cmd` on Windows), reads from standard input and writes to standard output.

 ```sh
 $ ./vm.sh src/as.input < hello-world.s > hello-world.input